Clavis Patrum Graecorum

 The Clavis Patrum Graecorum ('Key (Glossary) of the Greek Fathers') is a series of volumes published by Brepols of Turnhout in Belgium.
 The series aims to contain a list of all the Fathers of the Church who wrote in Greek from the 1st to the 8th centuries.
-For each it lists all their works, whether genuine or not, extant or not.
-Each work is assigned a number, which is widely used as a reference in scholarly literature.
-The text is in Latin.
+For each author it lists all their works, whether genuine or not, extant or not.
+Each work is assigned a number.
+The CPG number is widely used as a reference in scholarly literature.
+The text itself is written in Latin.

+A corresponding Clavis Patrum Latinorum also exists for the Latin Fathers.

+The two were created in order to facilitate publishing the Corpus Christianorum series of Latin and Greek texts.

 Volumes

 Maurice Geerard, Clavis patrum graecorum: qua optimae quaeque scriptorum patrum graecorum recensiones a primaevis saeculis usque ad octavum commode recluduntur, Turnhout: Brepols, 1974–2003: